 by Jacqueline Reid-Walsh

-About Jacqueline Reid-Walsh
+about Jacqueline Reid-Walsh

 Jacqueline Reid-Walsh is Associate Professor of Curriculum and Instruction and of Women’s, Gender, and Sexuality Studies at the Pennsylvania State University.
 Her work combines archival research with children’s literature studies, book studies, juvenilia studies, and girlhood studies.
 She examines overlooked books in different formats, especially those with movable components.
 Major publications include her Interactive Books: Playful Media before Pop-Ups (2017) and the following, all cowritten with Claudia A. Mitchell: Girl Culture: An Encyclopedia (2008), Seven Going on Seventeen: Tween Studies in the Culture of Girlhood (2005), and Researching Children’s Popular Culture: The Cultural Spaces of Childhood (2002).